made with Mathematica technology MathWorld

 Special cases include the cycle graph C_5 (5-Paley), (2,1)-generalized quadrangle (9-Paley), and (25,15)-Paulus graph (25-Paley).

-The 17-Paley graph is the unique largest graph G such that neither G nor its complement graph contains K_4 as a subgraph (Evans et al. 1981).
+The 17-Paley graph is the unique largest graph G such that neither G nor its graph complement contains K_4 as a subgraph (Evans et al. 1981).
 It follows from this graph that Ramsey number R(4)=18.

-SEE ALSO: Brouwer-Haemers Graph, Conference Graph, Cyclotomic Graph, Finite Field, Hadamard Graph, Hadamard Matrix, Paley Construction, Paley's Theorem, Paulus Graphs, Strongly Regular Graph
+Brouwer-Haemers Graph, Conference Graph, Cyclotomic Graph, Finite Field, Hadamard Graph, Hadamard Matrix, Paley Construction, Paley's Theorem, Paulus Graphs, Strongly Regular Graph

 Weisstein, Eric W. "Paley Graph."
-From MathWorld--A Wolfram Web Resource. http://mathworld.wolfram.com/PaleyGraph.html
+From MathWorld--A Wolfram Web Resource. https://mathworld.wolfram.com/PaleyGraph.html